 What Causes Behavioral Addictions?

-Another strong possible factor that may contribute to a developing a behavioral addiction is substance abuse.
+Another strong possible factor that may contribute to developing behavioral addiction is substance abuse.
 Researchers have studied the relationship between substance abuse and gambling disorders in depth.
 Their findings have shown that addictive gamblers are approximately 3.8 times more likely to develop alcoholism or at the very least, problem drinking.
 But it’s unclear whether a gambling addiction makes someone more likely to engage in substance abuse or if substance abuse increases the risk of developing a gambling addiction or if the two conditions are caused by some other, unknown factor.
 There is definitely still work to be done in this arena.

 Treatment for Behavioral Addictions